rolfosian/drgmissions/README.md

 - JS Functions in html to save page configuration and keep background/countdown hidden on refresh if they are hidden.

 -------------------------------------------------------------------------------------------
-**This is a third-party project and is not affiliated, endorsed, or sponsored by Ghost Ship Games.
+**This is a third-party project and it is not affiliated, endorsed, or sponsored by Ghost Ship Games.
 The use of Deep Rock Galactic's in-game assets in this project is solely for illustrative purposes and does not imply any ownership or association with the game or its developers.
 All copyrights and trademarks belong to their respective owners.
 For official information about Deep Rock Galactic, please visit the official Ghost Ship Games website.**